-6.H.5 Exemptions And Modifications
+6.H.5 Exemptions And Modifications 1

 - In accordance with the provisions of this subsection, the Commission may grant a waiver of a sidewalk requirement by a two-thirds (2/3) vote.
 The provisions of this section shall not apply to proposed developments located within the legal walking distance of a school access zone as established or determined by the Board of Education nor within the Business Overlay zone. - 2.
 Such a waiver may be granted if one or more of the following criteria is determined by the Commission to exist: - a.
-Where proposed road reconstruction or alignment would make immediate installation impractical; the Commission must specifically set forth the basis for its findings that the road project will be completed within twelve months if located within a school access area, or in twenty four months if located outside such an area. - b.
-Where unusual physical or topographical conditions make immediate installation impractical. - c.
-Where there are pre-existing obstructions that cannot be readily relocated or should not be altered, such as grades, fills, watercourses, natural topographic features or manmade obstructions. - d.
-Where the area or site has been recognized as having historical, archaeological, and/or architectural significance by the Town, the State, or the United States and the waiver will help maintain such historical, archaeological, and/or architectural significance. - e.
-Where the proposed development or site is located in an area of a street or road that is at least seventy-five percent (75%) developed and where the practicality or feasibility of sidewalks being connected to the site does not exist. - Area shall mean within two thousand (2,000) linear feet from both sides of the proposed development or site on both sides of the road, - Property shall be considered developed if said property is used for residential, commercial or industrial purposes; regardless of development intensity. - Property shall not be considered developed if said property is used for farming purposes. - f.
-The property is located in Industrial Zones, I-1 and I-2, where street sidewalks are optional.
+Where there are pre-existing obstructions that cannot be readily relocated or should not be altered, such as, wetlands, watercourses, or other natural features protected by environmental regulations or as a matter of law. - b.
+Where the proposed development or site is located in an area of a street or road that is at least seventy-five percent (75%) developed and where the practicality or feasibility of sidewalks being connected to the site does not exist. - Area shall mean within two thousand (2,000) linear feet from both sides of the proposed development or site on both sides of the road, - Property shall be considered developed if said property is used for residential, commercial or industrial purposes; regardless of development intensity. - Property shall not be considered developed if said property is used for farming purposes. - The property is located in Industrial Zones, I-1 and I-2, where street sidewalks are optional.